Chloroquine has been studied for the treatment and prevention of coronavirus disease 2019 (COVID-19).

 Chloroquine phosphate comes as a tablet to take by mouth.
 For prevention of malaria in adults, one dose is usually taken once a week on exactly the same day of the week.
 Your doctor will tell you how many tablets to take for each dose.
 One dose is taken beginning 2 weeks before traveling to an area where malaria is common, while you are in the area, and then for 8 weeks after you return from the area.
-If you are unable to start 2 weeks before traveling, your doctor may tell you to take double the dose right away.
+If you are unable to start taking chloroquine for 2 weeks before traveling, your doctor may tell you to take double the dose right away (for the first dose).

-For treatment of acute attacks of malaria in adults, one dose is usually taken right away, followed by half the dose 6 to 8 hours later and then half the dose once a day for the next 2 days.
+For treatment of sudden, severe attacks of malaria in adults, one dose is usually taken right away, followed by half the dose 6 to 8 hours later and then half the dose once a day for the next 2 days.

 For prevention and treatment of malaria in infants and children, the amount of chloroquine phosphate is based on the child's weight.
 Your doctor will calculate this amount and tell you how much chloroquine phosphate your child should receive.